Egyptian liberal finds enemies on all sides

 The army-backed government says it is restoring democracy after a revolution against Mursi and the Brotherhood.
 With lethal attacks on the security forces commonplace since Mursi's removal, the government says it is in a "war on terror".

-Hamzawy said that the state must act against anyone turning to violence, but criticised what he described as "exceptional measures" against members of the Islamist movement.
+Hamzawy said that the state must act against anyone turning to violence, but criticized what he described as "exceptional measures" against members of the Islamist movement.

 "A COUNTRY IN FEAR"